| | |

 the heroic colonel in Bulgarian playwright Hristo Boytchev’s farce, The

+Colonel Bird.
 Set against the backdrop of the Balkan wars of the 1990s, Boytchev’s

 farce begins in a decrepit monastery in an isolated mountain region.
 Even